rogeredthat/gokulkrishh.github.io/_posts/2014-09-12-Chrome-DevTools.md

 ## DevTools

+In this post all the tips and tricks mostly apply to `chrome canary`, if you dont find a menu or option in `actual chrome.
+Download canary and try.

 To access devTools in both chrome and canary, press `ctrl + shift + i` and in mac replace `ctrl` it with `command`.

 <!--more-->